30 getopt_io

 % Note that arguments following an option may be separated from the option by

-% either whitespace or an equals, `=', character, e.g. `--foo 3' and `--foo=3'
+% either whitespace or the equals character `=', so that e.g. `--foo 3' and

-% both specify the option `--foo' with the integer argument `3'.
+% `--foo=3' both specify the option `--foo' with the integer argument `3'.

 %

-% If the argument `--' is encountered on the command-line then option
+% If the argument `--' is encountered on the command line, then option

 % processing will immediately terminate, without processing any remaining